Duck confit with roasted rutabaga and balsamic sauce

 - Put the duck and the gravy in the slow cooker.
 Add finely chopped onion and garlic, then pour over the butter, ghee, or duck fat, so the meat is completely covered.
 Cover and cook on low for 6 hours.

 - Strain the cooking juices, set aside the onion, and pour into a glass jar.
 Cool quickly, so the fat solidifies, and the broth separates.
 Remove the fat with a spoon and save the broth for the sauce.
 Keep the fat in a jar so that you can use it for cooking later.

 - Peel and slice the rutabaga into half-inch (1 cm) pieces.
 Brush with oil, salt, and pepper.
-Bake in the oven 365°F (185°C) for 20 minutes or until they get soft.
+Bake in the oven at 365 °F (185 °C) for 20 minutes or until they get soft.

 - Bring the broth and cream cheese to a boil, stir in balsamic vinegar, mustard, and tomato paste.
 Salt and pepper to taste, add some more vinegar if needed.
-Simmer until desired thickness of the sauce.
+Simmer until the desired thickness of the sauce.